petaverse-cloud/pv-docs-site/docs/petority/4_devices/3_Working-mode.md

 If you are accompanying your pet outdoors for activities, you may switch to Activity mode or remain in this mode.

-If your pet leaves home unexpectedly, please use real-time location tracking to find your pet as soon as possible.
+If your pet leaves home unexpectedly, please use smart location tracking to find your pet as soon as possible.

 ## Activity Mode: